bmcdavid/DotNetStarter/docs/modules.md

 ***Note:*** The Shutdown method may not execute by default in all systems as noted in the [known issues](https://bmcdavid.github.io/DotNetStarter/known-issues.html).

 ## Filtering Modules
-Scanned modules can be removed by creating a class that implements IStartupModuleFilter and swapping out the default implementation in a custom [object factory](https://bmcdavid.github.io/DotNetStarter/custom-objectfactory.html).
+Modules can be removed during startup using the StartupModuleExpression in the StartupBuilder.ConfigureStartupModules callback.
+An example can be found in the [customization fine-tuned example](https://bmcdavid.github.io/DotNetStarter/custom-objectfactory.html).

 ## Startup Module Example
 ```cs